Hisham-Azbrnt/Bezel-Project/README.md

 # Bezel-Project
-This project created by Html5, Css3, Bootstrap, JavaScript, jQuery
+This project created by Html5, Css3, Bootstrap4, JavaScript, jQuery